kpdecker/jsdiff/README.md

 * `JsDiff.parsePatch(diffStr)` - Parses a patch into structured data

-    Return a JSON object representation of the a patch, suitable for use with the `applyPath` method.
+    Return a JSON object representation of the a patch, suitable for use with the `applyPatch` method.
 This parses to the same structure returned by `JsDiff.structuredPatch`.

 * `convertChangesToXML(changes)` - converts a list of changes to a serialized XML format